oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 The OpenID Federation standard [@!OpenID.Federation], is generic and imposes few restrictions on how a federation may be structured.
 This section introduces a set of requirements and recommendations intended to make OpenID Federation deployments straightforward and easy to maintain.

+## Responsibilities of a Federation Operator {#responsibilities_of_a_federation_operator}

+This section describes the responsibilities of a Federation Operator, as manifested by a Trust Anchor, when establishing and operating a federation.

+A Federation Operator **MUST** define Federation Rules that govern the operation of the federation and the conduct of its members.
+These rules encompass both technical requirements and non-technical processes.
+The following requirements apply to Federation Rules:

+- A Federation Operator **MUST** define clear rules and requirements for joining the federation.
+One or more Registration Policies **SHOULD** be defined; see (#use_of_registration_policies).

+- It is **RECOMMENDED** that the Federation Operator defines protocol-specific requirements, including which underlying standards and profiles federation members are expected to comply with, as well as requirements for Entity metadata.

+- A Federation Operator **MUST** define and maintain a Trust Mark Policy.
+See (#trust_mark_policy).

+- It is **RECOMMENDED** that the Federation Operator defines federation-wide security requirements, such as minimum key lengths, key rollover frequency, and client authentication requirements.

+- A Federation Operator **SHOULD** define recommended validity periods for Entity Statements in order to promote predictable behaviour and operational stability; see (#entity_statement_validity).

+- A Federation Operator **SHOULD** define a base URL, or domain, for the federation.
+This base URL **SHOULD** be used when defining collision-resistant URLs within the federation context, such as Trust Mark type identifiers.

+Some of the above rules are enforced through metadata policies or constraints, while others are enforced by operational means such as audits and controls.

 ## Federation Entity Types {#federation_entity_types}

 [@!OpenID.Federation] does not restrict how federation roles may be combined by a Federation Entity operating under a single Entity Identifier.
 However, combining the role of an Intermediate Entity with that of a Federation Protocol Entity, such as an OpenID Provider, can introduce challenges and unnecessary complexity.
 Most importantly, it may lead to conflicts between the contents of the `metadata` Claim and the `metadata_policy` Claim in subordinate Entity Statements.